 There are approximately 582 million entrepreneurs across the globe.

-With the rise of entrepreneurs like Tim Ferris and Chris Sacca the idea of the self-made businessman has captured the minds of folks across popular culture.
+With the rise of entrepreneurs like Tim Ferris and Chris Sacca, the idea of the self-made businessman has captured the minds of folks across popular culture.
 The celebrity-esque status of many entrepreneurs worldwide has sparked a rise in folks starting their own small businesses, side-hustles, and start-ups.
-According to this article in The Hill, there are approximately 582 million entrepreneurs across the globe.
+According to The Hill, there are approximately 582 million entrepreneurs across the globe.
 The number is taken from a survey by The Global Entrepreneurship Monitor that surveyed 65 different economies worldwide.

-2. How many entrepreneurs are there in America?
+2. How many entrepreneurs are there in the U.S.?

 3. How many entrepreneurs are successful at running their business?